raspberrypilearning/teach-a-machine/en/step_4.md

 ## What next?

-If you want to have more fun exploring artificial intelligence, then you could try out any of [these projects](https://projects.raspberrypi.org/en/projects?interests%5B%5D=ai).
+If you want to have more fun exploring **artificial intelligence**, then you could try out any of [these projects](https://projects.raspberrypi.org/en/projects?interests%5B%5D=ai).